elixir-chennai/elixir-chennai.github.io/CodeOfConduct.md

 ## Code of Conduct
-The members of the Chennai-Ruby group are expected to follow a code of conduct.
+The members of the Elixir-Chennai group are expected to follow a code of conduct.
 This document shall serve as the reference point for the code, and also as a place for discussion on any rules that need to be added/changed removed.

 ## Summary:
 1. No harrassment